wtraylor/modular_megafauna_model/README.md

 Please contact the maintainers of LPJ-GUESS to ask for access.

 Any other dynamic vegetation model can include the megafauna model as an external library.
+Have a look at the demo simulator application in `tools/demo_simulator/` for an example of how to use the library.
 <!--TODO: Add advice on dynamic vs. static library to comply with library licens.-->

 Known Bugs and Issues